What is cataract surgery?

 Cataracts do not return after they are removed during surgery.
 The new lens implant lasts the rest of your life.

-Some patients experience a decrease to their vision in the months or years after cataract surgery due to cloudiness in the tissue that supports the lens implant, the capsule.
+Some patients experience a decrease in their vision in the months or years after cataract surgery due to cloudiness in the tissue that supports the lens implant, the capsule.
 This clouding of the capsule can be easily treated with a simple and painless laser procedure called a YAG capsulotomy which returns the vision quickly and effectively without further surgery.

 All surgeries carry some degree of risk.
-Fortunately, cataract surgery is one of the safest and most commonly performed surgeries in the United States.
+Fortunately, cataract surgery is one of the safest and most performed surgeries in the United States.
 Having performed tens of thousands of cataract surgeries, the surgeons at Coleman Eye Center minimize risk through careful surgical planning, skillful technique, and the use of advanced technology.

-The doctors and staff at Coleman Eye Center will discuss the risks and benefits of cataract surgery with you at the time of your examination, and will also highlight any special features or concerns regarding your surgery.
+The doctors and staff at Coleman Eye Center will discuss the risks and benefits of cataract surgery with you at the time of your examination and will also highlight any special features or concerns regarding your surgery.

 Cataract surgery is performed on only one eye at a time.
 If cataract surgery is needed on the other eye, it is usually done a week or two after the first eye.